micmejia/bible-dump/NKJV/Esther/Esth 6.md

 So Haman came in, and the king asked him, "What shall be done for the man whom the king delights to honor?"
 Now Haman thought in his heart, "Whom would the king delight to honor more than me?"

 ###### 7
-And Haman answered the king, "_For_ the man whom the king delights to honor,
+And Haman answered the king, "For the man whom the king delights to honor,

 ###### 8
 let a royal robe be brought which the king has worn, and a horse on which the king has ridden, which has a royal crest placed on its head.